KCL-BMEIS/ExeTera/README.md

  * `-o/--output_hdf5`: The path and name to where the resulting hdf5 dataset should be written
  * `-ts/--timestamp`: An override for the timestamp to be written (defaults to `datetime.now(timezone.utc)`)
+ * `-w/--overwrite`: If set, overwrite any existing dataset with the same name; appends to existing dataset otherwise

 Expect this script to take about an hour or so to execute.

 ### `exetera process`